 - What is the poem today?
 The short story?
 The personal essay?

 - Where will the future of creative writing take us?

 “Out of the quarrel with others we make rhetoric; out of the quarrel with ourselves we make poetry.”

 The English Department offers an exciting range of writing courses for all levels of experience.
 (Beyond our poetry, fiction writing, and creative nonfiction courses, other departments offer playwriting and screenwriting classes are available, as well.)
 While creative writers often major in English Literature, they also come from majors as varied as art, biology, psychology, and music.

 The creative writing experience is not limited to the classroom.
-Students serve as authors and editors for Lewis & Clark’s many publications, publications ranging from The Lewis & Clark Literary Review to Synergia (Lewis & Clark’s gender studies journal), to Polyglot (a multilingual journal of writing-in-translation).
+Students serve as authors and editors for Lewis & Clark’s many publications, publications ranging from The Lewis & Clark Literary Review and Journal of Gender Thought & Expression (Lewis & Clark’s gender studies journal), to Polyglot (a multilingual journal of writing-in-translation).
 We also have a robust speaker series that brings poets and fiction writers from all over the country to read on campus each semester.
 In addition, Portland is a thriving literary city.
 Aspiring writers will enjoy here an abundance of bookstores, readings, internships and fellow authors.

 Lewis & Clark is also home of the William Stafford Archives, the collected papers of the National Book Award-winning poet and peace activist William Stafford, who taught at the college for decades.
 As a research destination, Watzek Library Special Collections has hosted scholars from around the world.
 Several of our students have worked with the Stafford collection, where they’ve taken the first steps toward earning master’s degrees in Library Science or Peace Studies.